 Inspire.

-It will suggest new uses for buildings in a constructive and partnership environment.
-Rather than being reactive or complacent to the overall problems highlighted, the panel has adopted a proactive approach in addressing the blight of empty buildings.
+It suggests new uses for buildings in a constructive and partnership environment.
+Rather than being reactive or complacent to the overall problems highlighted, the panel takes a proactive approach in addressing the blight of empty buildings.

-Notably, the Technical Panel will be open, honest, and willing to share ideas, on prospective units as they visit them.
+Notably, the Technical Panel abides by the principles of openness, honesty, and will to share ideas on prospective units as they visit them.

-The Repurposing and Retrofit Panel is a new vehicle to assist in bringing back vacant buildings and suggesting new uses for them.
-It is proposed that much of the initial work of the Panel will concentrate around the following six buildings:
+The Repurposing and Retrofit Panel is a new vehicle to assist in bringing vacant buildings back into use.
+Much of the initial work of the Panel will concentrate around the following six buildings:

 Composition

-The Repurposing Panel will consist of a “pool” of professionals working in the disciplines of:
+The Repurposing Panel comprises a “pool” of professionals working in:

 Architecture